 3 simple ways to improve brain health

 According to Psychology Today, the brain thrives on fat-rich, low-carbohydrate foods.
-Diets that are overloaded with carbs, and not enough fats, have been associated with dementia, ADHD, chronic headaches and Alzheimer’s because poor quality ‘carbs’ can trigger inflammation.
+Diets overloaded with carbs and not enough fats have been associated with dementia, ADHD, chronic headaches, and Alzheimer’s because poor quality ‘carbs’ can trigger inflammation.
 Fats actually promote the birth of new brain cells and communication between neurons and are needed for a healthy brain.

 The Mayo Clinic found that people who favor carbohydrates have an 89% increased risk for developing dementia as contrasted to those whose diets contained the most fat.
 Those with the highest levels of fat consumption had a 44% reduction in risk for developing dementia.

 Healthy fats consist of avocado, coconut oil, extra-virgin olive oil, flaxseed oil, olives, fatty fish, nuts, and seeds.
 These healthy fats should be consumed with every meal as many nutrients in our food – beta carotene, vitamin D, vitamin E, and some forms of vitamin C – require fats for proper absorption.